rmeyerth/lard-site/docs/toolkit/tokens/instances.md

 defined a new token but are missing either the start or end of the brackets for the list of parameters.

 Now that we have both tokens to create an instance of a type and the token class used to represent the type itself, it's time to start linking them up together.
 Let's start with writing the ``process`` method on the CreateTypeToken.
-I'll break this into multiple sections as there are a few things we need to do:
+I'll break this into two sections as there are a few things we need to do:
 ```java
 @Override